-- Height above the terrain is less than 700 feet - Distance from the departure airport is 2 nm or less - Heading change from the departure heading is less than 110 degrees

-Figures 6-85 and 6-86 shows the NCR alerting parameters as defined by TSO-C151b based on altitude loss and sink rate respectively.
+- Height above the terrain is less than 700 feet - Distance from the departure airport is 2 nm or less - Heading change from the departure heading is less than 110 degrees Figures 6-72 and 6-73 show the NCR alerting parameters as defined by TSO-C151b.

-Figure 6-85 Negative Climb Rate (NCR) Altitude Loss
+Figure 6-87 Negative Climb Rate (NCR) Altitude Loss

-Figure 6-86 Negative Climb Rate (NCR) Sink Rate
+Figure 6-88 Negative Climb Rate (NCR) Sink Rate

 During power-up, TAWS-B conducts a self-test of its aural and visual annunciations.
 The system test can also be manually initiated.
-An aural message is issued at test completion.
+An aural alert is issued at test completion.
 TAWS-B System Testing is disabled when ground speed exceeds 30 knots.